litalbenor/litalbenor.github.io/en/clinic.md

       <h3>By Car</h3>
       <p>
         <strong>Free private parking</strong> is available at the clinic (2 spaces).
-Additional free street parking is also available in the surrounding residential streets.
       </p>
     </section>

     <section class="content-section">
       <h2>Accessibility</h2>
       <p>
-        Please note that there are a few stairs at the entrance to the clinic.
-If you have mobility concerns, please contact me in advance so we can discuss how best to accommodate your needs, or consider online sessions as an alternative.
+        There are just five steps at the entrance to the clinic.
+If you would like to avoid stairs or require step-free access, I’m happy to discuss comfortable alternatives, including online sessions.
       </p>
     </section>